qiyuangong/Partition_for_Transaction/README.md

 I decided to make some effort.
 Hoping these open source repositories can help researchers and developers on data privacy (privacy preserving data publishing).

+## Usage

+Run command in your terminal:

+	# if K is not privoided, then K is set to 10 as default
+	python anonymizer.py [K]

 ## Copyright

 by Qiyuan Gong